Proposed competition may benefit Fijiana 15s

 World Rugby is proposing a new 15s competition which will be in two tiers.

-The proposed competition is being planned for next year and the Fiji Rugby Union was briefed on the idea during the recent trip to Fiji by World Rugby executives last month.
+The proposed competition is being planned for next year and the Fiji Rugby Union was briefed on the idea during a recent trip to Fiji by World Rugby executives last month.

 Teams are expected to be put in the respective tiers based on rankings.